builder-group/community/packages/figma-connect/README.md

 ### 🌟 Motivation

-Provide a typesafe and straightforward wrapper around the communication between the `app/ui` and `plugin` part of a Figma Plugin.
+Create a typesafe and straightforward wrapper around the communication between the `app/ui` and `plugin` part of a Figma Plugin.

 ### ⚖️ Alternatives